 How to protect your Mac from malware

-Now that you've checked and removed any malware from your Mac, you may want to ensure that your Mac doesn't get any malicious software in the future.
+Now that you've checked and removed any malware from your Mac, you'll want to ensure that your Mac doesn't get any malicious software in the future.
 Use the tips below to keep your Mac safe from malware.

 - Ensure your Mac is up to date.
 Open the App Store app and click Update All.